imjuoy/Cabinet/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

+# Do keep checking for dependencies running into security vulnerabilities.
+That is one of the primary problems with Ruby.

-Things you may want to cover:
+Things you may want to check before running the application:

 * Ruby version